- Home

 When you’re meeting the demands of everyday life, from juggling household bills to managing family responsibilities, thinking about your pension can easily take a backseat.

-However, there are several strategies that could potentially supercharge your retirement savings without you having to put in much effort.
+However, there are several strategies that could potentially supercharge your retirement savings without you having to put much effort in.
 Making the most of pension rules, tax relief, and employer schemes, for example, could all help you to substantially boost your pension pot.

-Here, we look at some of the steps you might be able to take to bolster your pension and hopefully ensure you’ll enjoy a more financially secure and comfortable retirement.
+Here, we look at some of the steps you might be able to take to bolster your pension and hopefully enjoy a more financially secure and comfortable retirement.

 1. Take advantage of carry forward rules